The Lily Foundation logo featuring a butterfly, hearts and an 'x' for a kiss

 Personal stories

 Hi, my name is Joseph, or Jojo for short.
-I’m 18 and I have a mitochondrial disorder, which affects me in ways such as tiring easily and fatigue.
-Another way it has affected me is it has caused my hearing to go, leaving me deaf.
+I’m 18 and I have mitochondrial disease, which affects me with symptoms such as tiring easily and feeling fatigue.
+Another way it’s affected me is by causing my hearing to deteriorate, leaving me deaf.

-I was diagnosed with mitochondrial disease (more specifically RRM2B) when I was around 12 or 13 years old, and my hearing has been declining since then or even sooner.
+I was diagnosed with mitochondrial disease (more specifically RRM2B) when I was around 12 or 13 years old, and my hearing has been declining ever since then.

-When I first started secondary school I didn’t need any aids for my hearing, but as time went on and my hearing loss progressed it became clear that I needed hearing aids.
+When I first started secondary school I didn’t need any help with my hearing, but as time went on and my hearing loss progressed it became clear that I needed hearing aids.
 I was reluctant to wear them though, and this made my life unnecessarily hard.
 I was working twice as hard as everyone else just to hear what was happening and what was being said.

-One day a big package arrived at my house with my cochlear processors and all the equipment and accessories to go with them.
-It was like Christmas for deaf people."
 This went on for a while.
 Even though my parents and audiologists were begging me to wear my hearing aids, I didn’t like feeling different.
-I wanted to be normal, but denying it and pretending it isn’t there wont make anything better.
+I wanted to be normal, but denying the issue and pretending it isn’t there won’t make anything better.

 One day I finally caved in and wore my hearing aids, telling myself I could take them out if I wanted to.
 But I didn’t take them out.
 I came home and told my parents they were right, my hearing aids did make it so much easier.
 Since then I’ve worn my hearing aids every day.